A12 M-Mount | Lenses | Conclusions | Links

 The electronic shutter is probably meant as a competition to the silent Leica shutters.
 It has to be selected in the scene modes and is not suitable for moving objects (it can be used for achieving special effects, though...).

-Another specialty of the M-mount unit is that is has no or only a very weak AA filter, resulting in much more detail as many posters report in the forums...
+Another specialty of the M-mount unit is that is does not have an AA filter, resulting in much more detail as many posters report in the forums...

 This unit allows to capture videos in HD 720p format (no AF).

-The A12 M-mount unit accepts manual lenses with Leica M bayonet.
+The A12 M-mount expansion unit accepts manual lenses with Leica M bayonet (or M-mount).
 There is no mechanical or electric coupling between lens and the body.
 Other manual lenses can be used with adapters.
 For example, Novoflex offers a wide range of such adapters (adapter finder; ditto in German), however, with a steep price tag.
-The "number one" choice for adapter is probably an adapter for using M39 Leica lenses (for example older Leitz, Voigtländer, or Zorki lenses) with the unit.
+The "number one" choice for adapter is probably an adapter for using M39 Leica lenses (for example, older Leitz, Voigtländer, or Zorki lenses) with the unit.

 Ricoh publishes a list of approved lenses at the bottom of their M-mount unit page (Mounting Check Results for Each Lens).
 In addition, they supply a "check device" with the M-mount unit that you can use to check whether the rear part of a lens protrudes too far so that it might damage the sensor.
-There is also a list of (in)compatible lenses at Ricohforum that is continually updated and much more useful than Ricoh's list.
+There is also a list of (in)compatible lenses at Ricohforum that was continually updated for quite some time and is much more useful than Ricoh's list.

 Photos: The check device that Ricoh supplies with the M-mount expansion unit